jeancomp/Plugin/README.md

-# Plugin (OpenDPMH) - Framework to Facilitate the Development of Digital Phenotyping Applications
+# Plugin to OpenDPMH: An Extensible Framework for Developing Mobile Sensing Applications of Digital Phenotyping
 <p align="center">
-Plugin is an application that makes up the OpenDPMH framework, contains other data processing modules.
+The OpenDPMH architecture is enabled to add plugins, which extend the framework's capabilities by allowing the addition of new data processing modules.
 </p>

 ## 📋 Requirements